-As previously discussed in the Installation section of this user guide, two remote control signals can be connected to the Model 780-01.
+As previously discussed in the Installation section, two remote control signals can be connected to the Model 780-01.
 The functions are remote mute all and remote dim.
 When an external signal activates remote mute all the LED on the Model 790 associated with the mute all button will flash.
 If mute all was already active when the remote mute all function is activated, the LED will change from being steadily lit to flashing.